acuity-social/acuity-logo/README.md

-# link-logo
+# mix-logo
-Logo for Link Blockchain.
+Logo for MIX Blockchain.